|

 with yourself and with your friends.

-Practice is crucial.
-It makes
+Practice is

 All OSCEs scenarios will be